gravitational/gravity/docs/5.x/monitoring.md

 ### Builtin Alerts

+Alerts (written in [TICKscript](https://docs.influxdata.com/kapacitor/v1.2/tick)) are automatically detected, loaded and enabled.
+They are read from the Kubernetes ConfigMap named `kapacitor-alerts` in `monitoring` namespace.

 Following table shows the alerts Gravity ships with by default:

 | Component   | Alert         | Description      |